Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Training with Limited Samples

 \section{Training with Limited Samples}

 In the preceding sections, we have considered the orthogonal projection of an LTI system's impulse response on to the subspace spanned by the reservoir of the ESN, and solved the problem of finding the optimum basis for this subspace.
-Specifically, given a prior distribution of the pole $\alpha$ of a first-order IIR system, we have derived the \emph{optimum} probability distribution of the reservoir weights for constructing an approximator or system simulator using a linear ESN.
-The optimum output weights for the linear combination of these basis functions (each characterized by $\beta_m$) are given by Eq.~\eqref{eq:optimum_output_weights}.
-Note that this makes use of the knowledge of $\alpha$ or alternatively requires infinitely many samples to learn the optimum output weights $\mathbf{w}$.
-In practice, however, we do not observe or know the true model of the system being simulated, but rather only have access to a set of limited number of known (or labeled) output samples from the system (known as ground truth) for the corresponding set of input samples.
-Under this scenario, we train the output weights $\mathbf{w}$ of the ESN with limited training data using the conventional approach.
-For a training sequence composed of input-output pairs $\{ (x_1, y_1), \ldots, (x_L, y_L) \}$, the output weights vector is estimated as
+The optimum output weights $\{W_m^* \}$ for the linear combination of these basis functions are given by Eq.~\eqref{eq:optimum_output_weights}.
+However, this makes use of the knowledge of the particular realization of $\alpha$ or viewed alternatively, requires infinitely many samples to learn $\{W_m^* \}$.
+In practice, however, we do not observe or know the true model of the system being simulated, but have access to only a limited number of labeled input-output data samples.
+Under this scenario, the output weights $\mathbf{w} \overset{\mtrian}{=} [W_1 \; W_2\, \; \ldots \; W_M ]^T$ are trained with limited training data using the conventional approach of least squares optimization of the $\ell_2$ regression loss.
+For a training sequence consisting of input-output pairs $\{ (x_1, y_1), \ldots, (x_L, y_L) \}$, $\mathbf{w}$ is estimated as